WCCCEDU/CPT-180-27-S2016-Course-Info/ClassBio.md

   The term “nerd”, when used correctly, refers to a person who is outstandingly intelligent and/or studious.
 The term “geek”, on the other hand, refers to a person who is not necessarily very intelligent or studious, but is outstandingly enthusiastic and knowledgable about a particular subject.

   In conclusion, the terms “geek” and “nerd” are not the same thing, even though they are used similarly.

+#### Naomi Brown
+  - Github             :
+  - Fish               : Mahi-Mahi in a lemon & butter sauce
+  - Adventure Time Char: None
+  - Computer Scientist : Steve Jobs
+  - Geek Vs Nerd       :

+  Geeks don't know they are Geeks - they are just OCD about a certain topic or general subject and won't let up until you've heard every itty bitty detail.

+  Nerds know they're Nerds and are proud of it.
+They prefer to interact with only those on their level of intelligence and are content to sit in a cubicle at the end of the hallway, in the back, with no one around.

+  In the end, a Nerd gets revenge, ends up with the captain of the cheerleading squad, and attains wealth.
+The Geek goes to ComicCon.